Feb 192010

 • Ginger, fresh, enough to cover the bottom of the jar – This was pretty good.
 I’m still working on finding right amount to have enough ginger but not too much.

-UPDATE on the PINA COLADA flavor – my current favorite combo to get a pina colada flavor is:
+UPDATE on the PINA COLADA flavor – my current favorite combo to get a pina colada flavor is: 1/4 cup coconut water, 1/4 teaspoon coconut extract and 1/4 cup pineapple juice or 1/4 cup fresh diced pineapple.

-I’m going to be honest, this knocks the pants off the dried fruit version.
+This knocks the pants off the dried fruit version.
 I’ve been using less coconut water, since I found out that some companies are harvesting the green coconuts for their water, which is negatively impacting the coconut oil supply.
 (Not sure which companies use mature coconuts – need to make time to research this.)
 Fresh coconut water and/or coconut meat really adds and amazing extra punch of flavor.

 When my sister was bottling her first batch, her brother-in-law stopped by for a visit and asked what she was doing.
 She explained and offered him a glass of her brew.
-He drank it down, and then asked how quickly it was supposed to have an effect.
+He drank it down, and then asked how quickly it should have an effect.
 He then told her that he had had a stomach ache for the last four days, but after he finished his kombucha his stomach finally stopped hurting.
 My thought on this is that he may have been suffering from low stomach acid, and the kombucha, being acidic, could have very quickly helped with this.

-The other story is a little more graphic – don’t read on if you don’t want to know about bodily functions.
+The other story is a little more graphic.
+Don’t read on if you don’t want to know about bodily functions.
 A friend of mine, who has been on a variety of prescription medications for years, had the urge to consume a large quantity of kombucha (around one quart, straight down the hatch).
 I normally wouldn’t recommend this large of an amount to someone who was just starting out with kombucha, but I have read that they used similar amounts, given daily, to treat hospital patients over in Russia.
 After drinking the kombucha, the next time he paid a trip to the bathroom he passed a very black, almost tar-like stool.
 Afterward, he said his energy levels felt better than he had in some time.
 He started brewing kombucha.
 Hopefully, between this and making other dietary changes, he will continue to see improvement.

 I’ve come to enjoy this bubbly drink, and consume it regularly with meals.
 I haven’t noticed any dramatic results personally, but I anticipate continuing to brew and drink it for years to come.
 Your guts tend to slow down as you age, so this is a good way to give them a little”jump start”.
 Consumption of probiotics also helps you ward off infection and illness.